 Last week, the Federal Circuit decided In re VoIP-Pal.com, Inc., a patent case we have been tracking because it attracted an amicus brief.
 Judge Moore authored a unanimous panel opinion denying VoIP-Pal’s petition for a writ of mandamus.
 The panel found that the district court did not clearly abuse its discretion by declining to dismiss the case based on the first-to-file rule.
 This is our opinion summary.

 This week we are previewing three cases on the Federal Circuit’s oral argument schedule next week that attracted amicus briefs.
 Today we highlight a tax case, National Association of Manufacturers v.
 Department of the Treasury.
 In this case, the Department of the Treasury appeals a decision by the U.S. Court of International Trade holding that regulations promulgated by the Treasury to curtail “double drawback” (two tax refunds for the same exported merchandise) are invalid.
 This is our argument preview.

-This morning, the Federal Circuit issued two precedential opinions in a patent case and a veterans case.
-The court also issued a nonprecedential order denying a petition for a writ of mandamus that would have directed a district court to stay proceedings.
-Here are the introductions to the opinions and text from the order.
+This morning, the Federal Circuit issued a precedential opinion in a patent case, a nonprecedential opinion in a government contracts case, and a nonprecedential opinion in a patent case.
+The court also issued a nonprecedential order in a patent case denying a petition for a writ of mandamus that would have directed the Northern District of California to vacate an order denying a motion to dismiss based on the first-to-file doctrine.
+Here are the introductions to the opinions.